 The Student Affairs Division of the University has primary authority for the supervision of student conduct and administration of discipline.
 The Senior Vice Chancellor for Student Affairs and staff are responsible for working with students and student organizations to encourage support and compliance with University standards.
 They delegate specific responsibilities to members of their respective staffs, and in some instances, to student government agencies.
-It is permissible for the Student Affairs Judicial Officer to handle disciplinary decisions administratively if both the student or student organization and the Judicial Officer agree to an administrative hearing.
-The Student Affairs Judicial Officer is responsible for coordinating all disciplinary procedures and maintaining appropriate records of student conduct and disciplinary actions.
+It is permissible for the Dean of Student Services to handle disciplinary decisions administratively if both the student or student organization agree to an administrative hearing.
+The Dean of Student Services is responsible for coordinating all disciplinary procedures and maintaining appropriate records of student conduct and disciplinary actions.